 The philosophy of our age is preoccupied with ‘human rights’.
 This is the new secular religion, and it is a symptom of man trying to be his own master, whilst rejecting the authority of God; but instead of the assertion of rights, men need to realise their responsibility before their Maker.
 Each individual needs to realise the enormity of the sin and rebellion against God which resides within every human heart.
 It is God’s rights over His creatures which should be our focus.

-To those who do come to Christ, in repentance and faith, He is a loving and merciful Saviour, granting to each believer in Him, through His wondrous grace, and, through no merits of their own, the gift of everlasting life.
+To those who do come to Christ, in repentance and faith, He is a loving and merciful Saviour, granting to each believer in Him, through no merits of his or her own, forgiveness and the gift of everlasting life.